UniMath/agda-unimath/src/metric-spaces/functoriality-short-maps-cauchy-pseudocompletions-of-pseudometric-spaces.lagda.md

 ## Definitions

-### The action of short maps on Cauchy approximations
+### The action on short maps on Cauchy pseudocompletions

 ```agda
 module _